earthlab/abc-classroom/docs/overview.rst

 Directory structure
 ===================

-**abc-classroom** expects a specific directory structure.
-You don't need to create any of these directories yourself. ``abc-quickstart`` sets up the basics, and other **abc-classroom** scripts create directories as needed.
+Each **abc-classroom** course is a separate directory, with a specific structure.
+Running ``abc-quickstart`` sets up the basics, and other **abc-classroom** scripts create directories as needed.
+The only one you need to create and manage yourself is the course_materials, and there are more details in :doc`course-materials`.
 The names of these directories are configurable in ``config.yml``:

 ::